davidjoelhall/davidjoelhall.github.io/_posts/2016-12-21-linked-post-to-asian-efficiency-most-effective-way-to-organize-your-files-and-folders.markdown

 ---
 Aaron Lynn writing at [Asian Efficiency](http://www.asianefficiency.com/organization/organizing-files-folders-documents/):

+>1.
+Don’t put files on the desktop
+2. Limit folder creation
+3. Get used to thinking in hierarchies
+4. /archive is your friend

->I’ve been using a method similar to this for years and whole heartedly endorse it.
+I’ve been using a method similar to this for years and whole heartedly endorse it.
 Make sure you have great passwords on your devices and enable 2-factor-authentication on services where available.